stephengold/Maud/README.md

  + play animations forward/backward at various speeds and pause them
  + create new animations from poses or by altering/mixing existing animations
  + retarget bone animations from one model to another using skeleton maps
+ + create new attachments nodes, scene-graph controls, and user data
  + insert keyframes into animations and bone tracks
  + rename animations, bones, spatials, and user data
  + change animation speeds/durations